Canuck-Gamblers/Best-Online-Casino-Canada-2025-Top-5-Real-Money-Sites/README.md

 ### Best New Casino Game Features

-The latest online slots in 2025 showcase innovative features that enhance gameplay and winning potential when you play online casino games:
+The latest online slots in 2025 showcase innovative features that enhance gameplay and winning potential when you play casino games:

 #### Team Collect (Hockey Heroes)
 This feature in Hockey Heroes by Light & Wonder triggers when special player symbols with cash values land on the reels alongside a goalie symbol.
 When activated, all cash values are collected for instant wins, creating substantial payout opportunities.